janschill/dyeislifedk/content/about.en.md

   name="Karl"
   nickname="karlinho"
   imageURL="images/dyeislifedk-karl.jpg"
   description="Karl is probably the most consistent player to exist.
-His table hit rate comes in on 97%. "
+His table hit rate comes in on 97%.
+That is what a semester in the USA with every day Dyeing do with you.
+He is also the only one from us who had to do a naked run (There is a video online)."
 >}}

 {{< person